Revamp Reusable Tableware Web App

 The pain points include:

-(a).
-Navigation and IA (information architecture) is not efficient.
-Some navigation is not ideal, important page such as "My Coupon" is hard to access while less important page like wallet is put in prominent area.
-Also Homepage's space is too blank without much content.
-Moreover the borrow/return button only contain QR Code icon with no text label, which may leads to confusion for some new user.
+Important page such as "My Coupon" is hard to access while less important page like wallet is put in prominent area.
+Also home page is too blank without much content.

-(b).
-Borrow/Return process is troublesome for restaurant side.
-Restaurant staff feedback suggest it is annoying for them to scan the user QR code during borrow/return process, especially during peak hour where staff is extremely busy and occupied
+Restaurant staff's feedback suggest it's annoying to scan the user QR code, especially during peak hour where staff is extremely busy

 Design Process

-The first task is to set up a simple design guildline.
+The first task is to set up a simple design guideline.
 I consolidate the colors and font system and create a library inside Figma.

 On top of that, I updated the icon set for the Recube brand and redesigning the ReCoin logo, used in the rewarding scheme.

-In light of restaurant's feedback, where they feel troublesome to scan user's QR code, we decide to follow our competitor's method in borrow/returning process.
-The new process become user scanning the tableware to borrow/return.
-Therefore a new user flow is implemented.
+In light of restaurant's feedback where they feel troublesome to scan user's QR code, we decide to reference our competitor's borrow/returning process.
+The new flow become user scanning the tableware to borrow/return.

 Iteration